When and What to Ask: AskBench and Rubric-Guided RLVR for LLM Clarification: Results and Analysis

 \textbf{AskOverconfidence results.} Table~\ref{tab:askoverconfidence-results} reports performance on misleading-claim queries.
 Compared to Qwen, \oursO substantially improves checkpoint coverage (0.188$\rightarrow$0.894), but it also shows a much higher Unq.\ (0.463), indicating that reducing redundant follow-up remains a challenge in this dimension.
 Meanwhile, \oursI transfers well to AskOverconfidence and achieves higher accuracy with a lower Unq.\@ Under the stricter Hard protocol (Table~\ref{tab:hard-askoverconfidence-results}), \oursO becomes clearly stronger on AskOverconfidence, suggesting that specialized training is most beneficial when the protocol enforces stricter correction discipline.

 \textbf{Results for related benchmarks.} Table~\ref{tab:askmind-results} also reports results on the related benchmarks QuestBench-Math~\citep{li2025questbench} and IN3~\citep{qian2024tellmemore}.
+Note that we convert these benchmarks into our checkpointed format and evaluate under our fixed-turn judge-loop protocol, so results are not directly comparable to the original published metrics.
 The gains transfer to QuestBench-Math: \oursI improves Acc.\ from 0.320 to 0.539 and Cov.\ from 0.379 to 0.835, but with a higher Unq.\ (0.097).
 On IN3, both \oursI/\oursO ask more often on vague tasks (Ask 0.941/1.000), but this comes with a lower clear-task direct rate than Qwen (Dir.\ 0.625/0.500 vs.\ 1.000), suggesting a trade-off between asking on vague tasks and responding directly on clearly specified ones.
 In our setting, we emphasize task-success metrics such as Acc.\ and Cov.\ (answering correctly after resolving required checkpoints), while treating Unq.\ and IN3's Dir.\ as secondary efficiency measures.
 The reduced Dir.\ on IN3 therefore reflects a more conservative ask-before-answer bias, which can be tuned depending on the interaction-cost budget.

 In summary, accuracy gains consistently track improvements in checkpoint coverage rather than more aggressive questioning.
 Rubric-guided RLVR aligns clarification behavior with task-specific information needs, yielding simultaneous improvements in accuracy and coverage and inducing a policy where asking and answering are complementary rather than interchangeable.